vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### transactionText recommendations

-All Vipps payments are initiated with a text that appears in Vipps, using the `trsnsactionText` parameter.
+All Vipps payments are initiated with a text that appears in Vipps, using the `transactionText` parameter.
 There are separate texts for the different actions:
 Initiate, capture, cancel, refund.

 The text should be as user-friendly and informative as possible.